rpdelaney/l4d2-tourney-rules/rules.md

 registrations will not be accepted.

 #####3.3 Double registration
-Players may be registered for only one team in the tournament.
+A player may be registered for only one team in the tournament.
 A player who drops from a roster may not re-join with another team after the registration deadline.